On the number of ordinary lines determined by sets in complex space: Proof overview

 The second new ingredient in our proof comes into play only in the proof of Theorem~\ref{th:main}.
 Here, our goal is to improve on the rank bound of \cite{dsw14} using the existence of lines with four or more points.
 Recall that our goal is to give a good upper bound on the off-diagonal entries of $M = A^*A$.
-Consider the $(i,j)$'th entry of $M$, obtained by taking the inner product of columns $i$ and $j$ in $A$.
-The $i$'th column of $A$ contains the coefficients of $v_i$ in a set of collinear triples containing $v_i$ (we might not use all collinear triples).
+Consider the $(i,j)^{th}$ entry of $M$, obtained by taking the inner product of columns $i$ and $j$ in $A$.
+The $i^{th}$ column of $A$ contains the coefficients of $v_i$ in a set of collinear triples containing $v_i$ (we might not use all collinear triples).
 In \cite{dsw14} this inner product is bounded using the Cauchy-Schwartz inequality, and uses the fact that we picked our triple family carefully so that $v_i$ and $v_j$ appear together in a small number of collinear triples.
 This does not use any information about possible cancellations that may occur in the inner product (considering different signs over the reals or angles of complex numbers).
-One of the key insights of our proof is to notice that having more than 3 points on a line, gives rise to such cancellations (which increase the more points we have on a single line).
+One of the key insights of our proof is to notice that having more than three points on a line, gives rise to such cancellations (which increase the more points we have on a single line).

-To get a rough idea, let us focus on a real set of points.
+To get a rough idea, let us focus on a set of points over the reals.
 Consider two points $v_1,v_2$ on a line that has two more points $v_3,v_4$ on it.
 Suppose that $v_3$ is `between' $v_1$ and $v_2$ and that $v_4$ is outside the interval $v_1,v_2$.
-Then, in the collinearity equation for the triple $v_1,v_2,v_3$ the signs of the coefficients of $v_1,v_2$ will both be positive.
+Then, in the collinearity equation for the triple $v_1,v_2,v_3$ the signs of the coefficients of $v_1,v_2$ will both have the same sign.
 On the other hand, in the collinearity equation for $v_1,v_2,v_4$ the signs of the coefficients of $v_1,v_2$ will be different (one will be positive and the other negative).
 Thus, if both of these triples appear as rows of $A$, we will have non trivial cancellations!
-Of course, we need to also worry about the magnitudes of the coefficients but, luckily, this is possible since, if the coefficients are of magnitudes that differ from each other too much, we can `win' in another Cauchy-Schwartz (which again translates into a better rank bound, see Lemma~\ref{le:squares-bound}).
+Of course, we need to also worry about the magnitudes of the coefficients but, luckily, this is possible since, if the coefficients are of magnitudes that differ from each other too much, we can ``win'' in another Cauchy-Schwartz (which again translates into a better rank bound, see Lemma~\ref{le:squares-bound}).
 To formalize the previous example, let $v_1, v_2, v_3, v_4$ be collinear points in $\RR^d$.
 Then there exist coefficients such that

 Now at least one of $r(1-r)$, $s(1-s)$ and $t(1-t)$ must be negative, and at least one must be positive.
 Without loss of generality, say $r(1-r)$ is positive and $s(1-s)$ is negative.
 In order for the Cauchy-Schwarz inequality to be tight, we need that $r(1-r) = s(1-s),$ which cannot happen because one is positive and the other is negative.
 This phenomena is captured in Lemma~\ref{le:coefficient-angle} which generalizes this idea to the complex numbers.
 The lemma only analyzes the case of four points since we can bootstrap the lemma for lines with more points by applying it to a random four tuple (see Item 4 of Lemma~\ref{le:dmatrix-line}).